- Mahsa Sezavar Yeganeh

 Is the Manticore Persian or Greek?

 Greeks believe this monster was a gift to the then-king of Persia.
-It was a present for Artaxerxes II while Ctesias suited as a physician in his chateau.
+It was a present for Artaxerxes II while Ctesias, suited as a physician in his château.
 It was via this talk and the witnessing of the beast by Ctesias that the myth of the Manticore extended to the rest of the world – considerably Greek.

 Manticore Greek Mythology

 All mythical creatures may undergo external changes in different parts of the world according to the imagination and culture of the people of each region.
 Still, in their essence, there are no fundamental changes.
-According to ancient Greece, the Manticore is an Iranian mythical creature featured in Greek and medieval books and craftworks.
+According to Ancient Greece, the Manticore is an Iranian mythical creature featured in Greek and medieval books and craft works.

 Pausanias, a Greek writer, wrote about the 'Martichoras' with splendid doubt in his textbook, 'Description of Greece.'
 He believed the great Martichoras was just a tiger.
 He says that the additional details that spoke of the famed beast's three rows of teeth and scorpion-like tail were nothing more than hyperboles meant to describe the radical demon regarded by anyone who had the mishap of heading into one of the creatures.